jefische/portfolio/src/content/projects/item3.md

 <!-- ![](/COID_WINN_2.0.png) -->

-Much of the challenge to this project was understanding how the current system populates data in each module and translating that to the new application.
-The modules I focused on were data intensive and required displaying information in tables and card formats.
-Using bootstrap classes, and html table elements I ensured consistency with layouts and proper display of data to align with COID's system requirements.
+Much of the challenge to this project was understanding how the current system populates data in each module and how that would translate to the new application.
+The modules I focused on were data intensive and required displaying information in tables and custom card formats.
+Using bootstrap classes, and html table elements I ensured consistency with layouts and proper display of data to align with the client's system requirements.

-I spent a lot of time in the old WINN system, studying how each screen worked and what data was required to display in different sections of the application.
-This required documenting processes and requirments along the way for future application development once the prototype was complete.
-I stubbed out inital passes of my interpretation of a particular module, hooking up some basic routing, modals, and toasts to make the prototype interactive and allow the client to see a functional example.
+I spent a lot of time in the client's legacy desktop application, studying how each screen worked and what data was required to display in different sections of the application.
+This required documenting processes and requirments along the way that would be essential for the backend developers once the prototype was complete.
+For the prototype, I stubbed out inital interpretations of particular modules, hooking up some basic routing, modals, and toasts to make the prototype interactive and allow the client to see a functional example and provide feedback.
+The process took about 6 months of back and forth with the client to dial in the front end as best as possible.

-I also drafted 20+ financial and water right reports in HTML/CSS for printing from within the web application.
+During the prototyping process, I also drafted 20+ financial and water right reports in HTML/CSS for printing from within the application.
+As I was drafting the reports, this gave the client the opportunity to request changes to current reports, remove some reports all together, and add new reports.